-When assessing mentoring techniques, it is important to first fully understand the role of a mentor.
+When assessing effective mentoring techniques and strategies, it is important to first fully understand the role of a mentor.
 Mentors are individuals who provides guidance, support and motivation to a mentee in order to enhance their career or business success.
 The mentor acts as a trusted advisor, offering insights and guidance to help the mentee make informed decisions.
 Mentors also provide support in helping the mentee weigh their options, gather information, and determine the necessary resources needed, but the final choice always rests with the mentee.

 This article will outline successful methods and techniques to enhance mentor-mentee communication and improve their mentoring sessions through various mentoring methodologies and strategies.

 Active Listening as a Mentor: